editors

 If you let her pick what’s for dinner, it will always be tacos!

 Carina is an award winning screenwriter/filmmaker residing in Brooklyn (NY), but originally from Dallas, Texas.
-She received her BA in Radio/Television Production from Texas A&M University at Commerce, and is currently finishing her MFA in Fiction at the University of Nebraska Omaha.
+She received her BA in Radio/Television Production from Texas A&M University at Commerce, and an MFA in Fiction from the University of Nebraska Omaha.
 Carina spends her time traveling back and forth between the Lone Star State and the Big Apple.
 When not working to pay the bills, Carina enjoys watching films directed by Robert Rodriguez, baking fresh Mexican pastries, and buying just one more book.

 Fiction Editor